Azerbaijan Premier League: Sponsorship

 In August 2019, cooperation was suspended and PFL announced a new tender for sponsorship.

 As well as sponsorship for the league itself, the Premier League has a number of official partners and suppliers.
-The technical for the league is Nike who is providing their match ball for the season.
+The technical sponsor for the league is Nike who is providing their match ball for the season.

 Insolvency events

-Since the APL began, five of its member clubs have entered administration, while nearly twenty clubs liquidated.
-A reduction in revenue from ticket sales for APL games and club merchandise impacted negatively on club expenditure.
+Since the APL began, five of its member clubs have entered administration, while nearly twenty clubs have liquidated.
+A reduction in revenue from ticket sales for APL games and club merchandise impacted negatively on club expenditures.
 Players were asked to consider wage cuts and team squads were reduced.

 A major criticism of the Premier League in the mid-2000s was the emergence of gulf between the Premier League and the First Division.
 Criticism of the gap between clubs has continued, nevertheless, due to some clubs' increasing ability to spend more than the other Premier League clubs.
-For some clubs, including Shamkir, Karvan, Absheron, MKT-Araz who have failed to win immediate promotion back to the top flight, financial problems, including in some cases administration or even liquidation have followed.
+For some clubs, including Shamkir, Karvan, Absheron, MKT-Araz who have failed to win immediate promotion back to the top flight, financial problems, including in some cases administration or even liquidation, have followed.